corda/corda-kubernetes-deployment/README.md

 	1. Generate the Corda Firewall PKI certificates
 	2. Execute initial registration step (which should copy certificates to the correct locations under ``helm/files``)
 	3. Build the docker images and push them to the Container Registry
-	4. Build Helm templates and install them onto the Kubernetes Cluster (by way of executing ``helm_compile.sh``)
+4. Build Helm templates and install them onto the Kubernetes Cluster (by way of executing either ``deploy.sh`` or ``helm/helm_compile.sh``)
-4. Ensure that the deployment has been successful
+5. Ensure that the deployment has been successful (log in to the pods and check that they are working correctly, please see below link for information on how to do that)

 For more details and instructions it is strongly recommended to visit the following page on the Corda Solutions docs site:
 <https://solutions.corda.net/deployment/kubernetes/intro.html>